eungame/eun-s-biology/README.md

 Industrial biotechnology (known mainly in Europe as white biotechnology) is the application of biotechnology for industrial purposes, including industrial fermentation.
 It includes the practice of using cells such as microorganisms, or components of cells like enzymes, to generate industrially useful products in sectors such as chemicals, food and feed, detergents, paper and pulp, textiles and biofuels.[79]
 In the current decades, significant progress has been done in creating genetically modified organisms (GMOs) that enhance the diversity of applications and economical viability of industrial biotechnology.
 By using renewable raw materials to produce a variety of chemicals and fuels, industrial biotechnology is actively advancing towards lowering greenhouse gas emissions and moving away from a petrochemical-based economy.[80]

-Environmental[edit]

-The environment can be affected by biotechnologies, both positively and adversely.
-Vallero and others have argued that the difference between beneficial biotechnology (e.g.bioremediation is to clean up an oil spill or hazard chemical leak) versus the adverse effects stemming from biotechnological enterprises (e.g. flow of genetic material from transgenic organisms into wild strains) can be seen as applications and implications, respectively.[81]
-Cleaning up environmental wastes is an example of an application of environmental biotechnology; whereas loss of biodiversity or loss of containment of a harmful microbe are examples of environmental implications of biotechnology.

-Regulation[edit]

-Main articles: Regulation of genetic engineering and Regulation of the release of genetic modified organisms

-The regulation of genetic engineering concerns approaches taken by governments to assess and manage the risks associated with the use of genetic engineering technology, and the development and release of genetically modified organisms (GMO), including genetically modified crops and genetically modified fish.
-There are differences in the regulation of GMOs between countries, with some of the most marked differences occurring between the USA and Europe.[82]
-Regulation varies in a given country depending on the intended use of the products of the genetic engineering.
-For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.[83]
-The European Union differentiates between approval for cultivation within the EU and approval for import and processing.
-While only a few GMOs have been approved for cultivation in the EU a number of GMOs have been approved for import and processing.[84]
-The cultivation of GMOs has triggered a debate about coexistence of GM and non GM crops.
-Depending on the coexistence regulations, incentives for cultivation of GM crops differ.[85]

 Learning[edit]